The Full List of Gershwin Musicals

 Which of these Gershwin musicals is your favorite?

 Or have you ever played a role in any of these Gershwin musicals?
 Feel free to share in the comments below!
-And if you like these types of lists, check out the musical database.
-That’s where you’ll find musicals sorted by composer, theme, setting, and more!
+And if you enjoy exploring these lists, check out the musical database, where you can discover musicals organized by composer, theme, setting, and much more!

 Author: Stacy Karyn